kevinveenbirkenbach/hetzner-arch-luks/README.md

-# Arch Linux with LUKS and btrfs on a hetzner server (DRAFT)
+# Arch Linux with LUKS and btrfs on a Hetzner server (DRAFT)

 ## Software
 This guide shows how to set up the following software composition: